n-mounier/bGWAS/README.md

 To run the analysis with `bGWAS` two inputs are needed:

 #### 1. The *GWAS* results to be tested
-Can be a regular (space/tab/comma-separated) file or a gzipped file (.gz), must contain the following columns, which can have alternative names.
+Can be a regular (space/tab/comma-separated) file or a gzipped file (.gz) or a `data.frame` must contain the following columns, which can have alternative names.
 SNP-identifier:  `rs` or `rsid`, `snp`, `snpid`, `rnpid`
 Alternate allele:  `a1` or `alt`, `alts`
 Reference allele: `a2` or `a0`, `ref`
 Z-statistics: `z` or `Z`, `zscore`
-If the Z-statistics is not present, it can be calculated from effect size and standard error, in which case the following columns should be provided:
+If the Z-statistics is not present, it can be automatically calculated from effect size and standard error, in which case the following columns should be provided:
 Effect-size: `b` or `beta`, `beta1`
 Standard error:  `se` or `std`